pabstaaron/J-SDNTrace/README.txt

 Step 2: Download and install the Floodlight controller.
 Information on installing Floodlight can be found at https://floodlight.atlassian.net/wiki/display/floodlightcontroller/Installation+Guide
-	   *You should be familiar with floodlight before trying to install this package
+	   *You should be familiar with Floodlight before trying to install this package

 Step 3: Clone the J-SDNTrace repository.
      git clone https://github.com/pabstaaron/J-SDNTrace